andela-morekoya/short-en/README.md

 * View the most influential users

-You get even more when you become a registered user.
+You get even more when you become a <a name="registered"></a>registered user.
 In addition to the above features, you will also get

- * Use of Vanity Strings - Set what you want your shortened url to be
+ * Use of Vanity Strings - Choose your shortened url by setting a vanity string

  * Edit your links - Change the target of the shortened url or delete them

  * Disable your shortened url so it is no longer acessible.
 Enable when you like

  * Easy access to all your links